Costs for D&O insurance for SPAC IPOs rose dramatically between 2020 and the end of 2021.

 More in Tail, Less in Initial SPAC Policy

-Still another idea that has gained popularity is the idea of putting more premium in the tail policy and less in the initial SPAC IPO policy.
+Another idea that has gained popularity is the idea of putting more premium in the tail policy and less in the initial SPAC IPO policy.

 Remember that at the time a broker is placing a D&O insurance policy for a SPAC IPO, the broker is also negotiating the price of the six-year tail (the policy extension that allows the policy to respond to claims that arise after the de-SPAC transaction closes).

-Writing Smaller Layers
+Writing Smaller Layers/Higher SIRs/Side-A Only

 Timing and Next Steps for SPAC IPOs